In reversal decision Rockingham school board votes 4-3 to mandate masks

 For example, if a masked student comes in contact with another masked student who tests positive for COVID-19, only the student with the positive test must quarantine, Wright said.

-But if students go without masks, an entire class could potentially be required to quarantine from seven-14 days at home after coming into contact with one infected student or teacher, he said.
+But if students go without masks, an entire class could potentially be required to quarantine from 7-14 days at home after coming into contact with one infected student or teacher, he said.

 Heckling and interruptions from the public accelerated as board members discussed their rationale for opting to mandate masks.
 Remarks included: “What is this, Nazi Germany?” and “That’s it, we’re pulling our kids out today!’’